ORNL-TechInt/ORNL-TechInt-Page/README.md

  * validate: create symlink validate -> validate.py if needed

  * version: generate the javascript version file based on 'git describe'

+## Potential Improvements

+ * With some work, I think we could get rid of mkhtml and replace it with [jekyll](http://jekyllrb.com/) (or some other static file generator).